 The accompanying condensed consolidated financial statements ("financial statements") are unaudited.
-However, the condensed consolidated balance sheet as of December 31, 2015 was derived from audited financial statements.
+However, the presentation of the condensed consolidated balance sheet as of December 31, 2015 was derived from audited financial statements.
 In the opinion of management, the accompanying financial statements include all necessary adjustments to present fairly the consolidated financial position, results of operations and cash flows of Zoom Telephonics, Inc. (the "Company" or "Zoom").
 The adjustments are of a normal, recurring nature.

 The results of operations for the periods presented are not necessarily indicative of the results to be expected for the entire year.
-The Company has evaluated subsequent events from June 30, 2016 through the date of this filing and other than the amendment listed in Note 6, Bank Credit Lines, has determined that there are no such events requiring recognition or disclosure in the financial statements.
+The Company has evaluated subsequent events from September 30, 2016 through the date of this filing and other than the subscription agreements disclosed in Note 7, has determined that there are no such events requiring recognition or disclosure in the financial statements.